crest-summit/summit-email-templates/proposal/admin/organization_approvers_missing.md

 ------------------------------------------------------------------------
 Please do not reply, this message is system generated.

-To opt out of email notifications or update your email preferences, go to [Summit](summit.vt.edu), click your name in the upper right corner and then Manage preferences.
+To opt out of email notifications or update your email preferences, go to [Summit](summit.vt.edu), click your name in the upper right corner and then User Preferences.